-In today’s uncertain global environment, organizations and their executives need a clear path to a positive return on investment before taking on the cost, risk and heartburn associated with implementing new enterprise software.
+In today’s uncertain global environment, organizations and their executives need a clear path to a positive return on investment before taking on the cost and risk associated with implementing new ERP software.

-Some companies do in fact realize business benefits, but they are more effective, strategic and deliberate in how they plan and executive their enterprise initiatives.
-Here are three ways that we see companies leverage technology to maintain their competitive edge:
+Some organizations do realize business benefits, but they are more strategic and deliberate in how they plan and executive their digital transformations.
+Here are three ways we see companies leverage technology to maintain their competitive edge:

-1. First and foremost, manage your project as a business transformation initiative.
+1. Manage your project as a business transformation initiative.
 The most successful clients we work with treat their projects as business transformations rather than simple technology refreshes.
-Your chances of failure and/or underwhelming results increase dramatically when you start with the technology and expect everything to fall into place accordingly.
-The more successful companies, on the other hand, begin with strategy (see point #2 below), people and processes, then allow technology to fall into place from there.
+Your chances of failure increase dramatically when you start with the technology and expect everything to fall into place accordingly.
+The more successful companies, on the other hand, begin with strategy, people and processes, then allow technology to fall into place from there.

-For example, our team is currently working with a large distribution company that is looking to grow from $250M in annual revenue this year to $1B by 2020.
+For example, our team is currently working with a large distribution company that is looking to grow from $250M in annual revenue to $1B within four years.
 This is no small undertaking, and technology alone won’t get them there.
-But they will get there by effectively aligning their IT strategy, business process reengineering, organizational change, and ERP systems initiatives.
+But they will get there by aligning their people and processes with their technology.

 We recently met with a mid-size, engineer-to-order manufacturing and distribution client that views customer service and product lifecycle management as the keys to their success.
 With that in mind, they asked us to reengineer those business processes, but focus on more incremental improvements in other functional areas.
-This allows us to focus our efforts, cost and value on areas that will have the biggest impact – and deliver the largest sources of competitive advantage.
+This allows us to focus our efforts on areas that will have the biggest impact and deliver the most competitive advantage.

-In this ever-evolving technological world, it is vital to leverage your enterprise system to help keep your competitive advantage.
+In this ever-evolving technological world, it is vital to leverage your enterprise system to improve your competitive advantage.
 If you don’t keep up, you’re going to be left behind.